ursperry/MLA-pilot/README.md

 A simple and interactive fitness tracking application built with multiple microservices and programming languages.
 This application allows users to track their exercises and monitor their progress over time.

-The Activity Tracking functionality uses the MERN stack (MongoDB, Express.js, React, Node.js), the Analytics service uses Python/Flask (tbc) and the Authentication Microservice using Java.
+The Activity Tracking functionality uses the MERN stack (MongoDB, Express.js, React, Node.js), the Analytics service uses Python/Flask and the Authentication Microservice using Java.

 ![Screenshot](frontpage.png)